 In 1841 Ulva had a population of 570, and a fair proportion of them could have been accommodated in the church, where services would have been conducted in Gaelic.
 In 1845 the island was purchased by a new laird, Francis William Clark.
 He undertook large scale and rapid clearance of the resident population to allow grazing of the land by sheep.
 As a result the population had declined by three quarters by 1851 and the church must suddenly have seemed a rather empty place.

 In the 1950s the island's then owner, Lady Congleton, funded the conversion of the church into the dual purpose building you see today.
-Much of it is now used as a community hall, though the island's entire 2001 population of 16 (and neighbouring Gometra's 5) could be accommodated several times over within it.
+Much of it is now used as a community hall, though the island's entire 2011 population of 11 (and neighbouring Gometra's 1) could be accommodated many times over within it.
 What was originally the southern arm of the "T" now serves as the church, and is furnished with some of the original pews.
 Also still in the church is the superb original two-tier pulpit, complete with a sounding board above where the minister would have stood, and a precentor's desk at a lower level in front of the main pulpit.

 You don't have to be an expert on building preservation to see that much needs to be done to maintain the church on an ongoing basis, and funding is clearly an issue.
 If you visit Ulva Church make sure you play your part in ensuring it will still be there for future generations to visit, and leave a donation.